Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 rendering.

 Because of this, Kinemation handles modular characters composed of multiple meshes and materials incredibly well.
-Combining meshes no longer is an optimization.
-Instead, focus on instancing character accessories across multiple characters using shader graph properties to add variance.
+Combining meshes is no longer much of an optimization.
+Instead, focus on sharing the same base materials and shaders to improve batching, and check that your skinned mesh chunk occupancy is good.

-A rewritten Hybrid Renderer might sound really scary, but Kinemation takes great care to preserve existing workflows and behaviors where they make sense.
-It is compatible with all existing shaders written for the Hybrid Renderer, and material instance properties still work as expected.
+A rewritten Entities Graphics might sound really scary, but Kinemation takes great care to preserve existing workflows and behaviors where they make sense.
+It is compatible with all existing shaders written for Entities Graphics, and material instance properties still work as expected.

 But now, the culling process is completely open as public API.
 You can add your